 Rheanne Whitham 4th year Animal Biology student 2012

 We have staff with research expertise in studying a range of animal species from invertebrates, such as Drosophila melanogaster and dance flies to vertebrates such as pine martens and bats.
 Many animal biology staff members work on animal evolution, behaviour and conservation.
 We also have staff working on animal cell biology and the function of enzymes in species such as the horseshoe crab.
-One staff member, Professor Dave Goulson is the founder and co-director of the Bumblebee Conservation Trust which is based within the division of Biological and Environmental Sciences.
-Many staff have close links with animal conservation organisations based in Stirling, many at the university, such as the RSPB and the BTO.
+Many staff have close links with animal conservation organisations based in Stirling, many at the University, such as the RSPB and the BTO.

 Animal biologists find jobs in the agriculture, pharmaceutical and biotechnology industries, and in conservation management and environmental agencies.
 Other career paths include the civil service, such as forensic sciences, in teaching, the food industry, commercial analytical laboratories, in professions allied to medicine and in government and industrial research laboratories.
 In the latter case a further qualification such as an MSc or PhD is required for the more senior posts.
 The Animal Biology degree from Stirling also offers an excellent general university education and can provide a gateway to careers in management, journalism and the media, finance and other areas of commerce, law, computing and in the leisure industry.